RobTillaart/LTR390_DFR/README.md

 ## Description

-Experimental

-This library
+**Experimental**

+This library is to read the LTR390 UV sensor on the DF Robotics break-out board.

-Operating voltage range: 3.0 - 5.0 V (tolerant).
+Operating voltage range: **3.0V ..
+5.0V** (tolerant).

 ## I2C

+The break-out has an address of 0x1C == 28 decimal.

+#### I2C Speed

-The device should work on 100 Khz and 400 Khz I2C bus.
+The device should work on 100 kHz and 400 kHz I2C bus.

-Fixed address of 0x53 == 83 decimal according to datasheet.
-However 0x1C / 28 was found with I2C scanner.
+To be tested.

 #### Multiplexing